<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2180160608704403&amp;ev=PageView&amp;noscript=1">

 What personal information do we collect when you visit our website?

-We collect information from you when you subscribe to a newsletter, respond to a survey, register for online banking services or enter information on our site.
+We collect information from you when you subscribe to a newsletter, respond to a survey, register for online banking services or enter information on our website or engage with Members Credit Union Social Media.
 We also collect data via Google Analytics to help us better understand how website visitors use our website.
-To learn more about Google Analytics Data collected from our website and how to opt out, please see the section below titled,
+To learn more about Google Analytics Data collected from our website and how to opt out, please see the section below titled, Data and Analytics

 Google’s advertising requirements can be summed up by Google’s Advertising Principles.
 They are put in place to provide a positive experience for users. https://support.google.com/adwordspolicy/answer/1316548?hl=en